xCDAT/xcdat-validation/README.md

 # XCDAT

-In this repository I am generating Jupyter Notebooks to archive some codes for simple testing of usage of Xarray for CMIP analysis.
-As first step, I reproduce CDAT capability by using Xarray and check consistency in their results.
+In this repository we explorer usage of Xarray for climate analysis at LLNL.
+Jupyter Notebooks were made for some simple testing of usage of Xarray for the CMIP analysis, reproducing CDAT capability by using Xarray to check consistency in their results.